-The Part C financial assistance will be disbursed as follows: Unless a different disbursement method is specified in that line of the Exhibit C, "Financial Assistance Award," OHA will disburse the Part C funds for Services provided under a particular line of the Financial Assistance Award containing a "C" in column "Part ABC" to County per receipt and approval of a written invoice with required attachments, as specified below, in the monthly allotment during the period specified in that line of the Financial Assistance Award.
-Invoice and required attachments are due no later than 45 calendar days following the end of the subject month or quarter, and must be submitted to amhcontract.administrator@state.or.us with the subject line "Invoice, contract # (your contract number), contractor name."
-Financial assistance provided by OHA are subject to the limitations described in this Agreement.
+Unless a different disbursement method is specified in that line of Exhibit C, "Financial Assistance Award," OHA will disburse the Part C funds for Services provided under a particular line of the Financial Assistance Award containing a "C" in column "Part ABC" to County per receipt and approval of a written invoice with required attachments, as specified below, in the monthly allotment during the period specified in that line of the Financial Assistance Award.
+Invoice and required attachments are due no later than 45 calendar days following the end of the subject month or quarter, and must be submitted to amhcontract.administrator@dhsoha.state.or.us with the subject line "Invoice, contract # (your contract number), contractor name."
+Financial assistance provided by OHA shall be subject to the limitations described in this Agreement.

-(a) For Services to Medicaid-eligible Individuals for whom the Services provided are not covered under Medicaid but are medically appropriate, County shall attach a copy of the Plan of Care (POC) and Coordinated Care Organization (CCO) refusal of payments for the item or Service.
+- (a) For Services to Medicaid-eligible Individuals for whom the Services provided are not covered under Medicaid but are medically appropriate, County shall attach a copy of the Plan of Care (POC) and Coordinated Care Organization (CCO) refusal of payments for the item or Service.
 OHA will provide funding at the Medicaid Fee Schedule rate.
-At no time will OHA provide funding above the Medicaid Fee Schedule rate for Services.

-166C36-Clackamas County/lob 2021 CFAA (GT#1606-20) Page 157 of 217 DOJ Approval 01.29.21 (b) For Services to non-Medicaid-eligible Individuals, County shall attach a copy of the bill or receipt, for the item or Service, to a combined monthly invoice, itemized by Individual.
+At no time will OHA provide funding above the Medicaid Fee Schedule rate for Services. - (b) For Services to non-Medicaid-eligible Individuals, County shall attach a copy of the bill or receipt, for the item or Service, to a combined monthly invoice, itemized by Individual.
 Part C funding for Psychiatric Security Review Board (PSRB) non-medically approved Services are only for the time period shown and do not carry forward into following years' allotments.